charud/cx/README.md

 </div>
 ```

-Here we want the selector to take care of all logic relating to image selection.
+Here we want the data-view called "selector" to take care of all logic relating to image selection.
 Not that much in this example,
 but could get a bit longer if you need to do something more like a dropbox.
+And the outer data-view called "imageGallery" to control which image is displayed.
 First we get hold of the view of the selector (using the view property that all DOM elements with a data-view attribute gets), and then we can subscribe to the 'selection' it will emit.

 ```
 cx.view('imageGallery', function() {